uzairmansoor/dataFeed-MSK-cdk/README.md

 •	Install the AWS Command Line Interface (AWS CLI) on your local development machine and create a profile for the admin user as described at [Set Up the AWS CLI](https://docs.aws.amazon.com/streams/latest/dev/setup-awscli.html).

 •	Create a Key Pair named “*awsBlog-dev-app-us-east-1*” in both accounts to enable connections for our producer and consumer EC2 instances.
-If you change the Key Pair's name, ensure you update the “keyPairName” parameter in the *parameters.py* file located at
+If you change the Key Pair's name, ensure you update the “producerEc2KeyPairName” and “consumerEc2KeyPairName” parameter in the *parameters.py* file located at
 “*dataFeedMsk\dataFeedMsk\parameters.py*”.

 •	Install the latest version of AWS CDK globally